katherfrain/portfolio/README.md

 And so we found [Tiles-of-Gnome](https://codepen.io/Megabyteceer/pen/qbXJMQ) by [Vasily Kostin](https://github.com/Megabyteceer).
 It was decided - I would string apart the code into different components, smooth some things out, add my own sprites.

+It turns out that this was an unexpectedly useful learning experience.
+Kostin is a genius, but his code was uncommented and difficult to understand.
+In refactoring, I learned how to be much more comfortable both with components and with restructuring and destructing other people's work.
+Tiles-of-Gnome wasn't set up the way I would have set up a game, but adjusting to Kostin's mindset allowed me to abstract some components out and substitute my own creative narrative.
+I don't know keycases, but I know how to read Kostin's code well enough to prevent the default behavior of the down button from scrolling the website screen.

+The sprites were created with [Inkscape](https://inkscape.org/) and the SVGs were transformed to PNGs because pixelation at lower levels is minimal.

+## Future Work

+In the future, I want to untangle Kostin's tile logic well enough to create a totally independent version of it.
+It would also be interesting to use [Redux](https://redux.js.org/) or LocalStorage to assign and track a user's score.
+(Score doesn't exist right now - but it could!)